selinnilesy/Exoplanet/README.md

 # Notes:
 STAPL Solutions: \
 \
-The most basic STAPL solution can be found in commit with id : commit de2e9c2.
-See parallelBls.cpp and it has balanced distribution.
+Working STAPL solution can be found in commit with id : commit de2e9c2.
+See parallelBls.cpp and it has balanced distribution. \
-Stapl balanced distribution is as slow as no distirbution specified.
+Stapl balanced distribution is as slow as no distirbution specified. \
-The most plain STAPL solution can be found in commit with id : commit 0d01ca3.
+The most plain  and working STAPL solution can be found in commit with id : commit 0d01ca3.
 Has no distribution specified Vectors are initialized locally but automatically distributed by STAPL runtime system.
 Slow due to contention.

 Performance Observations: